-The Outdoor Education Program offers a way for students to experience the wonders and the challenges of the outdoors and outdoor activities.
+The Outdoor Education program offers students a way to experience the wonders and the challenges of the outdoors and outdoor activities.
 The program focuses on two main activities: hiking and whitewater boating.
 The hiking component involves afternoon outings twice a week and day hikes/backpacking on the weekends.
-The whitewater boating component involves paddling Class II-III rivers in a variety of watercraft (rafts, inflatable kayaks, whitewater canoes).
+The whitewater boating component includes paddling Class II-III rivers in various watercraft (rafts, inflatable kayaks, whitewater canoes).
+Depending on interest, weekend trips might involve bike riding or rock climbing.
 These activities are designed to challenge the students both physically and mentally, as well as to let the students experience the natural world.